Ideal Course Description — Revised 9/26/22

 BI/ES 286: Tropical Ecology and Sustainable Land Use in Costa Rica (study abroad)

 This course offers students the opportunity to study first-hand the most diverse ecosystems on earth.
 In this intensive field-oriented course students explore lowland rainforest, montane forest, dry forest, and coastal and agricultural ecosystems through projects and field trips.
 Students read and discuss texts and primary literature specific to ecology, evolution, conservation, and agricultural practices of each area, and keep reflective journals.
 Offered during Interim in alternate years.
 Apply through the Smith Center for Global Engagement.
 Prerequisite: one science course.

 CLASS 252: Vergil and Latin Epic

 Lord Tennyson called Vergil the “wielder of the stateliest measure ever moulded by the lips of man.”
 Students encounter that stately measure when they translate selections from Vergil’s three major poems (Eclogues, Georgics, Aeneid).
 They also engage in spirited discussion of Homer’s influence on Vergil and of Vergil’s influence on the literature, art, and music of Western civilization.
 Prerequisite: Latin 231 or equivalent.
 Offered in alternate years.

 What do workers want from work?
 What do employers want from workers?
 Pressing policy issues exist for workers competing in the global economy.
 Unions, unemployment insurance, welfare, and the minimum wage enhance the prospects of many while leaving others even worse off.
 This course utilizes microeconomic theory, statistics, and institutional analysis to understand labor markets.
-Prerequisites: Economics 262 and Statistics 263 or Statistics 316, or permission of instructor.
 Offered annually.
+Prerequisites: ECON 262 and STAT 263 or STAT 316, or permission of instructor.